 Since 1984, the Oratory, through Saint Philip’s Seminary which it founded and runs, has been providing philosophical and theological education for students preparing for the Catholic priesthood.
 Although the seminary helped fill an educational gap for seminarians, laypeople were requesting both high quality catechetical instruction and a continuing intellectual formation in their Catholic faith.
 In 1989, the Oratory Theology Summer School was instituted to help satisfy that desire.

 Each year, the first week of the Summer School is a systematic introduction to The Catechism of the Catholic Church.
 The five-day course has three lectures per day that provide a solid foundation for navigating the Catechism on one’s own, either for personal reading or for use in home schooling, RCIA courses, or Catholic schools.
 Although the course has been of great use to teachers and catechists, everyday Catholics find it accessible and intellectually nourishing.
 Even high school students have taken the course with their families.
+A short preview is available below:

 The second week of the Summer School changes from year to year, allowing students to come back for new material each year.
 It is recommended that students take the first session before taking the second but not required.